Wangzj000/Delayformer/README.md

 ***
 Training and evaluation

 We provide all the scripts for the results exhibits in the paper, which can be found in `./scripts/` folder.
 Our training and evaluation outputs can be found in`./results/` folder corresponding to the paper.
+You can run the `.sh` files after downloading the datasets and puting them into `./datasets/` folder.
 ***

 ## Reference